 See below for full details

 This course is for you if you are looking to build upon and apply the knowledge gleaned during the Certificate in Psychiatric Therapeutic This qualification is often a requirement for specialist clinical mental health positions in the NHS.
-This course is supported by the CMHP.
+This course is accredited by the CMHP.

 Mode of delivery: Distance learning - all course materials are delivered electronically